depuits/RegExMove/README.md

 # RegExMove
 Moving files matching the given regex into separate folders using one of the matched regex groups.
+The default regex option lets you sort a music folder into sub directories per artist if the files are named 'artist - song.mp3'.

 ## Usage